Archive for March, 2010

 Seub Nakhasatien monument

-I then drove another couple of hours going south for a rendezvous with Pongpol at Khao Nang Ram Wildlife Research Station.
+I then drove another couple of hours going south for a rendezvous at Khao Nang Ram Wildlife Research Station.
 As I got closer, a huge wild boar flashed across the dirt road and disappeared into the forest giving us a bit of jolt.
-Pongpol arrived earlier and made his own way to the station.
-His driver and personal assistants, and a total of eight forest guards including the assistant chief graciously welcomed the group providing shelter and dinner.
+A total of eight forest guards including the assistant chief graciously welcomed me providing shelter and dinner.
 I arrived just at dusk and handed over the provisions for the excursion down the river.
 Dinner was served and we then watched a documentary showing wildlife and tiger research carried out at the station.
 Everyone retired to bed for an early wake-up.

 Day two: March 6th – A change of plans